Mariann Gajhede Knudsen: International career

 Gajhede Knudsen made her senior international debut in October 2003, in a 6–1 win over Belgium.
 She went on to play at UEFA Women's Euro 2005 in North West England and the 2007 FIFA Women's World Cup in China.
 An anterior cruciate ligament injury kept Gajhede Knudsen out of UEFA Women's Euro 2009.

 She was named in national coach Kenneth Heiner-Møller's Denmark squad for UEFA Women's Euro 2013.
 In Denmark's opening group match against hosts Sweden Gajhede Knudsen gave her team the lead in an eventful 1–1 draw.

-In November 2014, exhaustion and niggling injuries caused Gajhede Knudsen to reluctantly withdraw from national team selection, allowing her to focus on club football.
+In November 2014, exhaustion and niggling injuries caused Gajhede Knudsen to reluctantly withdraw temporarily from national team selection, allowing her to focus on club football.
+Gajhede retired from the national team in 2015, leading to a significant transition for the midfield in her absence.

+Managerial career

+In 2017, Gajhede joined the Norwegian national team staff as a fitness coach and physiotherapist.
+In 2026 she joined A-Liga club Fortuna Hjørring as the assistant coach.